$L^p-L^q$ boundedness of Fourier multipliers associated with the anharmonic Oscillator: Basics of the anharmonic oscillator

+Let us begin by recalling some basic facts about the anharmonic oscillator as in \cite{CDR18}, and performing some preliminary analysis on it.
+For the rest of this section, and the subsequent ones, we assume that the integers $k,l \geq 1$ in \eqref{defn.anh1} are fixed, i.e., we can write

-where $\Delta$ stands for the Laplace-Betrami operator, and $k,l \geq 1$ are integers, can be served as a generalization of the harmonic oscillator $-\Delta+|x|^2$.
-We note that the anharmonic oscillator $A_{k,l}$ can be seen as a pseudo-differential operator arising from the \textit{Weyl-quantization} of the symbol $a(x,\xi)=|\xi|^{2l}+|x|^{2k}+1,$ i.e., $A_{k,l}=a^w$.
+when referring to the anharmonic oscillator, where $\Delta$ stands for the Laplace-Betrami operator, and $|\cdot|$ for the euclidean norm on $\mathbb{R}^n$.
+Let us note that the constant in \eqref{defn.anh} allows for the invertibility of $A$.
+If $A$ is viewed as a pseudo-differential operator, then it arises as the Weyl-quantization of the symbol $a(x,\xi)=|\xi|^{2l}+|x|^{2k}+1$, where $x,\xi \in \mathbb{R}^n$, and we write $A=a^w$ to denote this relation.
 In \cite{CDR18} the authors proved that, in the setting of Weyl-H\"{o}rmander calculus, we have

-where the H\"{o}rmander metric $g^{k,l}$ is given by
+where the H\"{o}rmander metric $G$ is given by

-and the $g^{k,l}$-weight $M^{k,l}$ is given by
+and the $G$-weight $M$ is given by